Welcome to the 2019-2020 school year!

 As we head into year four of our Strategic Plan, we remain firmly committed to our guiding beliefs to be learning focused, student centered, results oriented and community connected.
 The school board continues to strive to provide equity for all students, and to remove any barriers to student achievement.
 We know that poverty, access to social and health services, homelessness and historical barriers can impact learning, and our district is committed to the success of each child in our schools.

 Brian Wharton became Superintendent of Yelm Community Schools in July of 2016.
-His education career started a high school English teacher and coach in Spokane.
+His education career started as a high school English teacher and coach in Spokane.
 He moved to Western Washington in 1988 and worked with the North Thurston Public Schools until 2010.
 His administrative roles included Nisqually Middle School Principal, River Ridge High School Principal, and Assistant Superintendent for Human Resources.

 Brian began working in Yelm Community Schools in 2010 as principal of Yelm High School before being appointed Superintendent.
 His education background includes his bachelor’s degree from Whitworth University, master’s degree from Western Washington University, his Principal Credential from Central Washington University, and his Superintendent’s Credential from Washington State University.
 In the past two years, Brian led the board in re-designing the Strategic Plan guiding the district's work around four core beliefs: Student Centered, Learning Focused, Results Oriented and Community Connected.
 Through that work, the district has developed numerous partnerships with the City of Yelm, South Puget Sound Community College, Together! of Thurston County, JBLM, Nisqually Indian Tribe, Behavioral Health Resources (BHR), and Yelm and Thurston County Chambers to support the board goals.
 In 2017 the District launched Graduate Yelm!, a community impact initiative designed to support graduation for all district students.